 The Vertebrate Divide: Animals With Backbones

-The most fundamental split you’ll hear about is between vertebrates and invertebrates. * Birds (Aves): Feathered, beaked, and mostly capable of flight (though not always, like ostriches and penguins).
+The most fundamental split you’ll hear about is between vertebrates and invertebrates.
+Vertebrates are animals with a backbone and an internal skeleton.
 This group includes:

-- Amphibians (Amphibia): Creatures with a dual life—often starting in water with gills (like tadpoles) and moving to land with lungs (like frogs and salamanders).
+- Birds (Aves): Feathered, beaked, and mostly capable of flight (though not always, like ostriches and penguins).
+On top of that, * Reptiles (Reptilia): Cold-blooded, scaly-skinned animals like snakes, lizards, turtles, and crocodiles. * Amphibians (Amphibia): Creatures with a dual life—often starting in water with gills (like tadpoles) and moving to land with lungs (like frogs and salamanders).

 - Fish (several classes, like Actinopterygii for ray-finned fish): Gilled aquatic animals with fins and scales.